-We want to live in a community where growth is balanced with the conservation and enhancement of rural landscapes, agriculture, cultural and heritage resources, and the environment.
+Kingston Township wants to be a community where growth is balanced with conservation and enhancement of rural landscapes, agriculture, cultural and heritage resources, and the environment.

 CHAPTER 1 Introduction

 The following are excerpts from Baskin's "History of Delaware County and Ohio," 1880.